Debra Rucker Coleman, Architect

 Attached or Detached

-While carports and detached garages are touted as being better from a health standpoint (the chances for harmful chemicals entering the home is reduced), it is often not possible or desirable due to lot size or home owner preferences.
+While carports and detached garages are touted as being better from a health standpoint (the chances for harmful chemicals entering the home are reduced), it is often not possible or desirable due to lot size or homeowner preferences.

 Optional Garages & Carports